Maunish-dave/Dynamic-Traffic-light-management-system/README.md

 # Traffic-light-management-system
-This repository contains files of traffic light management system based on Reinforcement Learning.
+This repository contains files for traffic light management system using Reinforcement Learning.

 ## Basic Idea